simondlr/computingcommons/README.md

 The themes are subject to change, but will currently cover the following:

-The rise of the blockchain & the computing commons
+Blockchains & The Rise of a Computing Commons (intro & context)
-(introduction)

-Free, Instant & Transparent Finance
-(what does a world look like where all finance is free & instant?
-And you have capability of continuous audit & transparency?)

-Infinite Scarcity
-(what does a world look like where we can assign automatic value to all networks?
-Share & unlock all capital?
-Abundance through measuring?)
+Infinite Scarcity (assigning value to all networks & management of global capital)

 The Information Markets
 (A chapter solely on prediction markets.
 What happens if we allow censorship-resistant betting on everything?
 Could we model externalities?
 Would we recreate a map of reality in the digital?)

-The Auconomy
-(Autonomous Trade, Autonomous Organisations & Autonomous Agents.
-The Decentralized Sensor AI.
-Deodands.)

 Lex Cryptographia
 (What happens if you have cryptography enforcing contracts?
 Smart property?
 Appeal to authority disappears only for very rare scenarios?)

+The Agents: A Language For Programs

 Transcension
 (Could we model state logic of an alternate reality on a blockchain?
 Will it provide cascading empathy if other realities are better than the current one?
 VR & Blockchains?)